Azure-Samples/llm-eval-grader-samples/weather-chatbot/README.md

 #### Decide Which Turns to Extract From The Conversations

+Opening up the generated conversations, you will see that each conversation has a conversation_id, which is a guid and each message has a message_id, which is an integer.
+This tool uses these two values to extract one or more messages from a conversation into a test case that you can use to evaluate your component.
 You can extract a single message from a conversation by using the integer messageId to extract:

 ```bash